iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The maplayers widget has also been updated to support OAuth2: if needed, a popup window will be displayed to trigger the external OAuth process with the remote ArcGIS server.
 When the process completes, the focus returns to the map-layers widget and layer is ready to be added/displayed.

 More details on how to configure the ArcGis Server can be found in the [ESRI documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/register-your-application/)

+### Reality model enhancements

+Displaying a reality model involves streaming a large number of 3d tiles.
+As the user navigates the view, new tiles are constantly requested to display the model at an appropriate level of detail.
+Ideally, the highest level of detail tiles will load most quickly in the area of the user's interest.
+To achieve this, the determination of which tiles to load first was tweaked.
+If the user is zooming in or out on a particular area of the viewport, tiles closer to that area will be prioritized for loading.
+Otherwise, tiles closer to the center of the screen are prioritized.
+Despite the number of tiles downloaded and the time required to do so remaining unchanged, the change in **prioritization** of those tiles produces a user experience that appears more responsive.

+### readPixels enhancements

+[Viewport.readPixels]($frontend) is a potentially expensive operation that must re-render a portion of the view to determine what elements are currently under the cursor.
+Previously this function was invoked on every single mouse motion, which could cause up to 60 calls per second.
+It is not useful to call it so frequently when the mouse cursor is moving so rapidly.

+Now, a limit is imposed upon the frequency with which `readPixels` is invoked, improving performance and user experience.

 ## Presentation